Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_15_defining_functions.rst

     **Function writing rules:**

+    - The function definition begins with the word ``def``, followed by the function name, then a list of arguments in parentheses, and the ``:`` character (colon) at the end of the line.
-    - Any properly written name may appear as a *function_name* (the rules are the same as for variable names)
+    - Any properly written name may appear as a *function_name* (the rules are the same as for variable names).
     - An empty list (nothing) may appear as *argument_list* if the function does not use arguments, or one or more comma-separated arguments.
     - Any Python statements may appear in the function body (*statement_1*, ... *statement_k*).
 These commands are written indented with respect to the row containing the function name and arguments.

 Functions may or may not return some value.
 So far we have had the opportunity to see both types of functions.
-For example, the functions by which the Karel robot moves forward, turns around, picks up and leaves balls are all functions that do not return value.
-On the other hand, mathematical functions like *abs* or *round*, as well as functions to check if Karel has balls with him, whether there are any balls on the square, or whether Karel can go forward are functions that return value.
+For example, the functions by which Karel (the robot) moves forward, turns around, picks up and leaves balls are all functions that do not return any value.
+On the other hand, mathematical functions like *abs* or *round*, as well as functions to check if Karel has balls with him, whether there are any balls on the square, or whether Karel can go forward are functions that do return a value.

 Writing functions that return value
 -----------------------------------

-In order for a function to return a value, it is necessary to specify at least once in the body of the function the ``return`` statement, which after the word *return* specifies the expression whose value the function is to return.
+In order for a function to return a value, it is necessary to specify the ``return`` statement at least once in the body of the function.
+The ``return`` statement consists of the word *return*, folowed by an expression whose value the function is to return.

 .. activecode:: console__functions_return_example